kinode-dao/kinode-book/src/apis/frontend_development.md

 Kinode can easily serve any webpage or web app developed with normal libraries and frameworks.

-There are some specific endpoints, JS libraries, and process_lib functions that are helpful for doing frontend development.
+There are some specific endpoints, JS libraries, and `process_lib` functions that are helpful for doing frontend development.

 There are also some important considerations and "gotchas" that can happen when trying to do frontend development.

-Kinode OS can serve a website or web app just like any HTTP webserver.
+Kinode can serve a website or web app just like any HTTP webserver.
 The preferred method is to upload your static assets on install by placing them in the `pkg` folder.
 By convention, `kit` bundles these assets into a directory inside `pkg` called `ui`, but you can call it anything.
 You **must** place your `index.html` in the top-level folder.